zzzDavid/OFA-FPGA/README.md

 </details>

+2. Docker installation

+We will use Xilinx's Vitis-AI docker container (Linux) to quantize and compile models.
+Therefore, a valid docker installation is required.
+The official guide to install docker on a Linux machine: [Install Docker Engine](https://docs.docker.com/engine/install/).

 ## Install Dependencies

 [Vitis-AI](https://www.xilinx.com/html_docs/vitis_ai/1_2/zkj1576857115470.html) compiler supports Caffe and TensorFlow models for edge device.
 We choose Caffe compilation workflow because it is well-supported.
+To compile OFA models, we first export the original model to Caffe version, then we run quantization and compilation with Vitis-AI tools.

 ### `pytorch2caffe`: PyTorch-to-Caffe Conversion Tool